Biobix/proteoformer/README.md

 ### Database combinations <a name="database_combinations"></a>

 The [FASTA files](#fasta_generation) per TIS ID can be further combined with other FASTA files.
-Tools to do so are present in the 'additional_tools' folder of this GitHub repo.
+Tools to do so are present in the `Additional_tools` folder of this GitHub repo.

 #### Different analysis IDs <a name="analysisIDs"></a>